iPaaS: a New Trend in Data Integration?

 4. Security covers the ability to authenticate and authorize access to any resource on the platform, as well as to manage this access.

-5. Enterprise Data Gateway installed on-premises and used as a proxy to access enterprise resources.
+5. Enterprise data gateway installed on premises and used as a proxy to access enterprise resources.

-As of today, iPaaS would mostly appeal to companies that don’t mind building their own IT solutions or to ISVs that need to integrate cloud silos they have created previously.
+As of today, iPaaS would mostly appeal to companies that don’t mind hand-coding their own IT solutions or to ISVs that need to integrate cloud silos they have created previously.
 It will be interesting to see whether iPaaS will become the next trend in data integration.